ant-design/ant-design/components/anchor/demo/replace.md

 ## en-US

-Replace path in browser history, so back button returns user to previous page instead of previous anchor item.
+Replace path in browser history, so back button returns to previous page instead of previous anchor item.